 The brand claims the boat handles no different than a typical sea kayak, gliding through open water with ease (see video below).

 We’ve been proponents of inflatable kayaks for years, praising their packability and ease of use.
 That said, Pakayak’s system is a welcomed addition to the watersports market, giving us a hard plastic sea kayak that can be put in an elevator, stored in a closet, thrown in the back of a convertible, and even brought on an airplane.
 The possibilities are endless with a 14-foot kayak that dissolves to a 3.5-foot unit.

 The company has made plans to use their success to preserve waterways and marine species.
 Each Pakayak model will be named after an endangered marine animal or fish, with a percentage of profit from each sale going toward efforts to save that particular species.

-Pakayak’s Kickstarter will launch on June 16 and the Bluefin 14 will be available if the project meets its funding goal.
-The Bluefin 14, which is expected to retail at $1,695, comes in four colors and includes a carrying sack that the 3.5 foot unit fits into, allowing you to throw the ‘yak over your shoulders and hike the boat to the water.
+Ever since Pakayak’s successful Kickstarter campaign, they’ve been hard at work fulfilling Kickstarter orders (the first Kickstarter Pakayaks shipped out in March 2018) and finalizing production.
+The Bluefin 14, which retails at $1,795 online, comes in four colors and includes a carrying sack that the 3.5 foot unit fits into, allowing you to throw the ‘yak over your shoulders and hike the boat to the water.